 - Whether you're satisfied with your sleep

-If you want to know how poor sleep affects your daytime functioning, the PROMIS Sleep-Related Impairment is the companion measure for that.
+If you want to know how poor sleep is affecting your days, the PROMIS Sleep-Related Impairment is the companion measure for that.

 What your specific score suggests